cheran-senthil/TLE/README.md

 - **ALLOW_DUEL_SELF_REGISTER**: boolean value indicating if self registration for duels is enabled.
 - **TLE_ADMIN**: the name of the role that can run admin commands of the bot.
 If this is not set, the role name will default to "Admin".
 - **TLE_MODERATOR**: the name of the role that can run moderator commands of the bot.
 If this is not set, the role name will default to "Moderator".
+- **CLIST_API_TOKEN**: Credential for accessing clist api, You can find your api key [here][https://clist.by/api/v2/doc/] after creating an account on clist.by.
+If this is not set, codechef/atcoder/google(kickstart) related commands won't work.

 To start TLE just run: